subordination/Translucent/README.md

 Make sure to show your appreciation to everyone on this list!

 -
-**Important:** if you wish to receive credit for icons you submit and be listed on the contributors page you must have a public email address attached to your Github profile.
+**Important:** If you wish to receive credit for icons you submit and be listed on the contributors page you must have a public email address attached to your Github profile.

-How You Can Help Make 'Translucent' More Awesome
+How You Can Help
 =====================================================================
 Whether it's requests, contributions or bugs, thanks to everyone who helps make 'Translucent' the a great iOS7 Winterboard Theme.